15 Best Restaurants On The Isle of Skye For 2025

 Location: Satran, Carbost, IV47 8SU

-If I had to choose just one Skye restaurant for brunch or lunch, it would be Cafe Cùil.
+If I had to choose just one Skye restaurant for a casual daytime bite, it would be Cafe Cùil.
 This Hebridean-inspired cafe is, in a word, excellent - and the perfect place to eat on Skye for brunch or lunch.

-We also devoured some pastries that were almost too pretty to eat (can we take a moment to appreciate the mini berry pavlova), followed by really good flat whites.
+We also devoured some pastries that were almost too pretty to eat (can we take a moment to appreciate the mini berry pavlova above?), followed by really good flat whites.

 Inside is bright and airy, with big windows letting those gorgeous Skye views flood in.
-Outside, the now iconic red roof is a welcome beacon amongst Skye’s wild landscapes (and often wild weather).
+Outside, the now iconic red roof is a welcome beacon amongst Skye’s wild landscapes and often wild weather.
+I recommend visiting after an early morning trip to the Fairy Pools or Talisker Bay; nearby picturesque village Carbost is a foodie heaven so arrive hungry!

 The Oyster Shed, Carbost